-Every tool, app, and site collect data.
+Every tool, app, and site collects data.
 But data by itself is rarely useful.
 With so many metrics to track, businesses are often confused about what to focus on.
 Data overload can lead to poor decisions and incorrect assumptions.
-In the video below, I'll share a few tips on how to focus your efforts on the right data point so you can make data-driven decisions.
+In the video below, I’ll share a few tips on how to focus your efforts on the right data point so you can make data-driven decisions.

 Hey, what’s up and welcome to Hack My Growth.
 Today we’re going to talk about what to do with all that data we have.
 Are you looking to grow your business, but you’re not sure where to start?
 That’s where we come in.

 Hey, thanks for checking out this video.
 This is your first time watching or maybe you’ve been watching a while and haven’t yet hit subscribe, please do so now.
 We would love to have you as part of our community.
 And don’t forget to make sure that you turn on notifications.
 That way you will be alerted every time we create a new video.
 So we’re going to talk about what to do with all the data that we gather and everything that we’re collecting.
 We live in a world that is all about big data and we’re always processing information and we’re tracking information.
 Some companies are doing it the right way, other companies, well, they’re getting in trouble, but we’re not going to get into that today.
 We’re going to be talking about what we can do, what we can learn, and the actionable steps that we can take as marketers and business owners to make smarter decisions.